Documentation and Methods

-Improving agricultural productivity has been the world's primary assuring that the needs of a growing population don't outstrip the ability of humanity to supply food.
+Improving agricultural productivity has been the world's primary means of assuring that the needs of a growing population don't outstrip the ability to supply food.
 Over the past 50 years, productivity growth in agriculture has allowed food to become more abundant and cheaper (see New Evidence Points to Robust But Uneven Productivity Growth in Global Agriculture, Amber Waves, September 2012).
-A broad concept of agricultural productivity is total factor productivity (TFP).
+The most informative measure of agricultural productivity is total factor productivity (TFP).
 TFP takes into account all of the land, labor, capital, and material resources employed in farm production and compares them with the total amount of crop and livestock output.
 If total output is growing faster than total inputs, we call this an improvement in total factor productivity ("factor" = input).
 TFP differs from measures like crop yield per acre or agricultural value-added per worker because it takes into account a broader set of inputs used in production.
 TFP encompasses the average productivity of all of these inputs employed in the production of all crop and livestock commodities.

-"Growth accounting" provides a practicable way of measuring changes in agricultural TFP across a broad set of countries and regions, and for the world as a whole, given limited international data on production outputs, inputs, and their economic values.
-The approach described here gives agricultural TFP growth rates, but not TFP levels, across the countries and regions of the world in a consistent, comparable way.
-Most of the data for the analysis comes from FAOSTAT.
-In some cases Food and Agriculture Organization (FAO) input and output data are supplemented with data from national statistical sources.
-The methodology and data are also fully described in Fuglie (2012).
+"Growth accounting" provides a practicable way of measuring changes in agricultural TFP over time given available data on agricultural outputs, inputs, and their prices.
+The approach described here gives internationally consistent and comparable agricultural TFP growth rates, but not TFP levels.
+Most of the data on production and input quantities used in this analysis come from FAOSTAT database of the United Nations Food and Agriculture Organization (FAO).
+In some cases FAO input and output data are supplemented with data from national statistical sources.
+The methodology and data are also fully described in Fuglie (2012, 2015).

-To facilitate international comparisons, certain simplifying assumptions must be made, and as such the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions or methods.
-In particular, our TFP estimates for the United States differ slightly from those reported in ERS' Agricultural Productivity in the U.S. data product.
-The principal differences are (i) the Agricultural Productivity in the U.S. accounts use prices received by U.S. farmers to measure output growth, while for international comparisons, we use a common set of global agricultural prices; (ii) in Agricultural Productivity in the U.S., agricultural inputs are quality-adjusted, while for international comparison purposes, we do not have sufficient data for such quality adjustments; and (iii) Agricultural Productivity in the U.S. accounts use a perpetual inventory method to measure farm capital stock (i.e., current stock is a function of past capital expenditures, appropriately discounted for depreciation), while we use a current inventory method (based on the number of major pieces of machinery in use on farms).
+To facilitate international comparisons in ERS' International Agricultural Productivity (IAP) data product, certain simplifying assumptions must be made.
+As such, the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions, methods, and/or data sources.
+In particular, the TFP estimates reported here for the United States differ somewhat from those reported in ERS' Agricultural Productivity in the U.S. data product.
+The principal differences are (i) the Agricultural Productivity in the U.S. data use prices received by U.S. farmers to measure output growth, whereas a common set of global average agricultural prices are used in ERS' IAP data product; (ii) in Agricultural Productivity in the U.S., agricultural labor is quality-adjusted by labor’s demographic characteristics (including sex, age, educational attainment, and whether employment is hired/self-employed/unpaid), whereas there is insufficient data for such quality adjustments in ERS’ IAP data product; and (iii) the Agricultural Productivity in the U.S. accounts use a perpetual inventory method to measure farm capital stock (i.e., current capital stock is a function of past capital expenditures, appropriately discounted for depreciation), whereas the current inventory method (based on the number of major pieces of machinery in-use on farms) is used in ERS’ IAP data product.
 Generally, the TFP index reported in the Agricultural Productivity in the U.S. data product should provide a more accurate measure of the rate of technical change in U.S. agriculture.
-However, the international series reported here are better suited for making comparisons of agricultural TFP growth between the United States and other countries.
+However, the International Agricultural Productivity data series reported here are better suited for making comparisons of agricultural TFP growth between the United States and other countries.

-Define total factor productivity (TFP) as the ratio of total output to total inputs in a production process.
+Total factor productivity (TFP) is defined as the ratio of total output to total inputs.
 Let total output be given by Y and total inputs by X. Then TFP is simply:

+It is often difficult to provide meaningful definitions of real output or real input due to the heterogeneity of outputs produced and inputs used.
+However, it is possible to provide meaningful definitions of output growth and input growth between any two periods of time using index number theory (Caves, Christensen and Diewert, 1982).
 Changes in TFP over time are found by comparing the rate of change in total output with the rate of change in total input.
-Expressed as logarithms, changes in equation (1) over time can be written as:
+Expressed as logarithms, changes in equation (1) over time can be written as

-which simply states that the rate of change in TFP is the difference in the rate of change in aggregate output and input.
+which simply states that the rate of change in TFP is the difference between the rate of change in aggregate output and input.

 Agriculture is a multi-output, multi-input production process, so Y and X are vectors.
-When the underlying technology is represented by a constant-returns-to-scale Cobb-Douglas production function and where producers maximize profits so that the output elasticity with respect to an input equals the cost share of that input and markets are in longrun competitive equilibrium so that total revenue equal total cost, then the equation can be written as:
+When the underlying technology is represented by a constant-returns-to-scale Cobb-Douglas production function, producers maximize profits so that the output elasticity with respect to an input equals the cost share of that input, and markets are in long-run competitive equilibrium so that total revenue equal total cost, then equation (2) can be written as

 where Ri is the revenue share of the ith output and Sj is the cost-share of the jth input.
-Total output growth is estimated by summing over the growth rates for each commodity weighted by its revenue share.
+Total output growth is estimated by summing over the growth rates for each output commodity weighted by its revenue share.
 Similarly, total input growth is found by summing the growth rate of each input, weighted by its cost share.
-TFP growth is just the difference between the growth of total output and total input.
+TFP growth in Eq.
+(3) is thus the value-share-weighted difference between total output growth and total input growth.

-To reduce potential index number bias in TFP growth estimates, input cost shares are varied by decade whenever such information is available.
-For outputs, however, base year prices (or equivalently, base year revenue shares) are fixed, since these depend on FAO’s measure of constant, gross agricultural output (described in more detail below).
-The base period for output prices is 2004-06.
+To reduce potential index number bias in TFP growth estimates, cost shares are varied by decade whenever such information is available.
+For outputs, base year prices (or equivalently, base year revenue shares) are fixed, since these depend on FAO’s measure of constant, gross agricultural output (described in more detail below in the Output subsection under Data).
+The base period for output prices is 2004-2006.

 The framework outlined above provides a simple means of decomposing the relative contribution of TFP and inputs to the growth in output.
-Using a dot above a variable to signify its annual rate of growth, the growth in output is simply the growth in TFP plus the growth rates of the inputs times their respective cost shares:
+Using the function g(.) to signify the annual rate of growth in a variable, the growth in output is simply the growth in TFP plus the growth rates of the inputs times their respective cost shares:

-Equation (4) is an input cost decomposition of output growth since each term gives the growth in cost from using more of the jth input to increase output.
+Equation (4) is a cost decomposition of output growth since each Sjg(Xj) term gives the growth in cost from using more of the jth input to increase output.
 It is also possible to focus on a particular input, say land (which we designate as X1), and decompose growth into the component due to expansion in this resource and the yield of this resource:

 This decomposition corresponds to what is commonly referred to as extensification (land expansion) and intensification (land yield growth).
 We can further decompose yield growth into the share due to TFP and the share due to using other inputs more intensively per unit of land: